CIRCUITS, CONTROL AND COMMUNICATIONS - 2023/4

 Indicative content includes the following.

-[1 - 4] Complex frequency analysis: Poles and zeros, natural response, forced and complete
+- Complex frequency analysis: Poles and zeros, natural response, forced and complete response, Laplace transforms.

-[5 - 6] Frequency response, filter circuits, filter response from poles and zeros, Bode plots.
+- Frequency response, transfer functions, filter circuits, filter response from poles and zeros, Bode plots.

 Part B - Communications & Networking (Dr. Chuan Heng Foh)

-[11 - 15] Introduction to Internet technology (including IP protocol, IP addressing, TCP, UDP).
+- Introduction to Internet technology (including IP protocol, IP addressing, IP subnetting).

 |Assessment type||Unit of assessment||Weighting|

 The assessment strategy for this module is designed to provide students with the opportunity to demonstrate that they have achieved all the intended learning outcomes.
-The summative assignments are designed to encourage the students to come prepared in every lecture and free up the time for class discussions, enquiry based learning and formative feedback in the class.
 The written exam will assess their understanding of analysis techniques for 1st and 2nd order circuits and systems.
-The exam will also assess their conceptual understanding and ability to give arguments in favour of specific design choices for the communication links and networks.
+Additionally, the exam will assess their conceptual understanding and ability to give arguments in favour of specific design choices for the communication links and networks.
 This exam will also assess their abilities to design as well as analyse the control systems.
 The exam will include a combination of conceptual questions, numerical problems and design problems to assess the student understanding.

 Thus, the summative assessment for this module consists of the following.

-- 4-hour, online open-book examination at the end of the module teaching during the examination week
+- Online open-book examination at the end of the module teaching during the examination week

 Formative assessment and feedback